game-fuse/gamefusedocs/docs/API Full REST API/signing game users in.md

 Make users log-in.

 !!! important
-    This step returns the `Authentication-Token` HTTP header which is to be used for most API requests.
+    This step returns the `authentication-token` HTTP header which is to be used for most API requests.

 !!! tip
-    If you get a message like `Request missing user authentication token` from other API endpoints that require the `Authentication-Token` header, try connecting to this endpoint again and use the newly generated `authentication_token` string.
+    If you get a message like `Request missing user authentication token` from other API endpoints that require the `authentication-token` header, try connecting to this endpoint again and use the newly generated `authentication_token` string.